Two e-learning resources created within Learning, Teaching and Web Services have been highly commended in the BMA Patient Information Awards 2016.

 National healthcare websites Self Help 4 Stroke and My Lungs My Life were both highly commended by the British Medical Association.

-The BMA Patient Information Awards, held at BMA House this week, aim to support and encourage patient–centred care in meeting the needs of patients through the production and dissemination of accessible, well-designed and clinically balanced information which will promote both greater awareness and understanding of health matters, and patient choice.
+The BMA Patient Information Awards 2016, held at BMA House on Monday 12 September, aim to support and encourage patient–centred care in meeting the needs of patients through the production and dissemination of accessible, well-designed and clinically balanced information which will promote both greater awareness and understanding of health matters, and patient choice.